 Parents and friends may recommend a variety of ways to wash Baby’s clothes, but there is no one right way to clean those dirty threads.
-Definitely make sure to clean all of his clothes before he wears them, because newborns have sensitive skin.
+Definitely make sure to clean all of their clothes before they wear them, because newborns have sensitive skin.
 Place all smaller items in a laundry bag to prevent loss and destruction.
 Read all directions and labels before you wash anything.

 Do I need a special detergent?